Frequently Asked Questions

 Who can attend STEM Girl Day?

-Any student in Kindergarten – 8th grade with their adult chaperone may participate in STEM Girl Day.
+Any student in kindergarten through 8th grade, accompanied by their adult chaperone, may participate in STEM Girl Day.
 Educators are also welcome to explore.
 All are welcome!

 How do I register?

-Please visit our Registration page to register K-8th graders and their adult chaperone(s).
+Please visit our Registration page to register K-8th graders and their adult chaperone(s) between December 1 and the event date.
 Educators interested in exploring on their own may visit the educator programming page to sign up and learn more.

 Can I register another student?

 Yes!
-Registration will be available online through STEM Girl Day for additional students to be registered.
+Registration will be available online on December 1 through STEM Girl Day for additional students to be registered.
+Please fill out another form to add any new students.
+This is an opportunity to add a different chaperone who can receive logistics information and communications.

-One of my students canceled, how do I swap/change/add another student?
+One of my students canceled.
+How do I add or change another student?

 My child is in Pre-K. Can they attend?

-Activities are not designed for younger students and we don't want to frustrate them about STEM with activities that are not at their age level.
-We offer STEM Girl Day every year so wait a year or two and come when they are in Kindergarten through 8th grade!
+Activities are not designed for younger students, and we don't want to frustrate them with STEM activities that are not at their age level.
+We offer STEM Girl Day every year, so please wait a year or two and join us when they are in Kindergarten through 8th grade!

 Can my high schooler attend/volunteer for STEM Girl Day?

-STEM Girl Day 2023 is not designed for high schoolers and minors may not volunteer without an adult chaperone.
-Virtual Girl Day 2021 and 2022 included high school programming but this is not continuing as we move STEM Girl Day back to an in-person and on-campus event.
-Visit our Women in STEM High School Camp website for information about upcoming high school programming.
+STEM Girl Day is not designed for high schoolers, and minors may not volunteer without an adult chaperone.
+Visit our Women in STEM High School Camps and Academies website or STEM Starts for information about upcoming high school programming.

 How many adults do I need?
 Can I register another adult?

-There is no specified adult-to-child ratio required.
-You will need an adult with the students at all times during the event as this is a chaperoned event.
-No minors should be participating by themselves nor allowed to wander the event on their own.
-You do not need to register additional adults who will be in attendance with a group of participants.
-We use the adult contact information to send information and details about the event via email.
+There is no specified adult-to-child ratio required; however, we recommend a maximum of 6 students to 1 adult, if possible.
+You will need to have an adult accompany the students at all times during the event, as this is a chaperoned event.
+No minors should participate by themselves or be allowed to wander the event on their own.
+You do not need to register additional adults who will be accompanying a group of participants.
+We use the adult contact information to send event details and information via email.

 I'm an educator who wants to participate and bring content back into my classroom.
 Can I register?

 Absolutely!
-Check out our Educators page for information on how to register and ways to make the most of all STEM Girl Day 2023 opportunities.
+Visit our Educators page for details on how to register and maximize your STEM Girl Day experience.

 Is STEM Girl Day accessible?
 How do I request accommodations?

 All buildings hosting STEM Girl Day activities are wheelchair accessible with accessible restrooms and classrooms.
-Gender-inclusive restrooms are available in many of the buildings on campus.
+Gender-inclusive or family restrooms are available in many of the campus buildings.

 T-SHIRTS